🧬

 Official measurements, coat, and temperament

-• Coat: Double coat with a short, dense undercoat and a hard, straight outer coat.
+• Coat: A double coat consisting of a short, dense undercoat and a hard, straight outer coat that is weather-resistant.

 Breed Trivia